tooshy9xr/Splunk-Mastery/Splunk/Fundamental-Searches/Readme.md

 - **Application Logs** – Basic monitoring for app-specific events.
 - **Sample Data** – Optional small log files for testing and demonstration.
 ---
-## 🔹 Usage
-1. Open Splunk and select the appropriate index.
-2. Copy the `.spl` search query into the Splunk search bar.
-3. Adjust time ranges or filters as needed.
-4. Analyze results or save as reports/dashboards for further investigation.

----

 ## Search 🔎
 - ⚪ word-use-search [@](word-use-search.md)  :- all word use to search in splunk
 - ⚪ auth_success.md [@](auth_success.md) :- Searching for successful user logins.